BDelhees/mendicantbias/src/README.md

 ### 3.
 \
-To create a Jupyter notebook, we wexectured the following commands:
+To create a Jupyter notebook, we executed the following commands:

 ```sh
 # first, always upgrade pip!